phaserjs/phaser/README.md

 New features:

 * Phaser.Image is a brand new display object perfect for logos, backgrounds, etc. You can scale, rotate, tint and blend and Image, but it has no animation, physics body or input events.
+* You can now use the hitArea property on Sprites and Image objects. hitArea can be a geometry object (Rectangle, Circle, Polygon, Ellipse) and is used in pointerOver checks.

 New Examples: